rtCamp/ps-analysis-tool-wiki/Home.md

 ## The Privacy Sandbox Analysis Tool

 The purpose of this tool is to help developers like you in making your sites/applications more robust in protecting the privacy of users.
-This wiki outlines a testing/evaluation methodology that will guide you in analyzing your scenarios and the necessary insights needed to implement changes, including:
+This wiki provides guidance on analyzing your critical user journeys and getting insights needed to implement changes, including:

 1. How to set up an [**Evaluation Environment**](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Evaluation-Environment) that will help predict what is likely to happen when third-party cookies have been blocked.
 1. How to identify specific aspects of the site that are likely to be affected, amongst other [**General debugging actions for Analysis**](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/General-Debugging-Actions).